Bridging the Imitation Gap by Adaptive Insubordination: Related Work

 \section{Related Work}

-A series of solutions~\citep[\eg,][]{MnihNature2015,HasseltARXIV2015,bellemare2016increasing,SchaulICLR2016} have made off-policy deep Q-learning methods stable for complex environments like Atari Games.
-These advances have been further improved upon through policy gradient methods~\citep{schulman2015trpo,MnihEtAlPMLR2016,levine2016end,wang2016acer,SilverNature2016}.
-Particularly, Trust Region Policy Optimization (TRPO)~\citep{schulman2015trpo} improves sample-efficiency by safely integrating larger gradient steps, but is incompatible with architectures with shared parameters between policy and value approximators.
+A series of methods~\citep[\eg,][]{MnihNature2015,HasseltARXIV2015,bellemare2016increasing,SchaulICLR2016} have made off-policy deep Q-learning stable for complex environments like Atari Games. \rebuttal{Several high-performance (on-policy) policy-gradient methods for deep-RL have also been proposed~\citep{schulman2015trpo,MnihEtAlPMLR2016,levine2016end,wang2016acer,SilverNature2016}.
+For instance,} Trust Region Policy Optimization (TRPO)~\citep{schulman2015trpo} improves sample-efficiency by safely integrating larger gradient steps.
 Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} employs a clipped variant of TRPO's surrogate objective and is widely adopted in the deep RL community.
-We also use it as a baseline in our experiments.
+We use PPO as a baseline in our experiments.